Ircama/epson_print_conf/README.md

   - If no errors are reported in the output, proceed by pressing *Detect Configuration.*

+  - Over USB the scan works well (measured: 961 candidate keys in under ten seconds on an XP-205).
+Over SNMP the printer's agent stops answering after a few hundred closely spaced requests — measured on the same printer, which went silent around request 500 — so that transport is not suited to a scan of up to 65536 attempts.
+The scan now says so and stops, rather than running through the remaining attempts against a printer that has stopped replying.
+    A wrong key is a *refusal* (the printer says `:NA;`), not an error: it is reported at info level, so the run is not a wall of error lines.
+Silence is watched separately from a refusal: after two attempts with no answer at all the transport is re-opened once (a session left behind by an interrupted command answers nothing), and after a third the scan gives up with "the printer or the transport is not working" instead of continuing.

+  - **Ctrl+C stops the scan** and leaves the program running (the status box reports "Detection interrupted by the user", and progress is shown every 256 attempts while it runs).
+The same key closes the window when no operation is in progress.

 - Analyze Results:

   Each of these operations generates both a tree view and a text view.
 These outputs help determine if an existing configured model closely matches or is identical to the target printer.
 Use the right mouse button to switch between the two views for easier analysis.